Venu-Gopal04/llm-resume-analyzer/README.md

 - Detected technical skills
 - AI/ML readiness feedback

-Built using FastAPI with a clean frontend and deployed on Render.
+Built using FastAPI with a simple frontend and deployed on Render.

 ---